Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Sherwood Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 3: STUDENT ATTENDANCE: By June 2025, student attendance at Sherwood Elementary School will increase or will be ≥ 98%.
+Performance Objective 3: STUDENT ATTENDANCE: By June 2026, student attendance at Sherwood Elementary School will increase or will be ≥ 98%.

 Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Strategy's Expected Result/Impact: Increased attendance and participation in school
+Strategy's Expected Result/Impact: Increased attendance and participation in school and learning.

-Staff Responsible for Monitoring: Teachers & Staff
+Staff Responsible for Monitoring: ADA/Registrar

 Administrators